Mortgage Affordability: How UK Lenders Decide in 2026

-Mortgage affordability is about more than just your salary.
-UK lenders use detailed assessments to determine whether you can comfortably manage your mortgage payments, both now and in the future.
+Mortgage affordability is about much more than just your salary in 2026.
+UK lenders use detailed income-vs-outgoings assessments combined with stress tests to determine whether you can comfortably manage your mortgage payments — both now and if rates rise.
+This guide explains exactly what lenders look at, how income multiples work, and how to improve your chances of passing the affordability checks.

 What Is an Affordability Assessment?